jgiuffrida/dnd/stranger.md

   - dent doesn't know how long we have
   - dent's assistant is Olakas(sp?)
 # Headed to the greybloods cave
-  - watch out for rubble toilynn said
+  - watch out for rubble Toilynn said
   - found a hide and a firepit
   - see the water (or liquid flowing left to right)
 - long dead adventurer